johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 * wifi
 * fingerprint reader
 * ambient light sensor
-* "basic" tablet mode switch (for disabling keyboard / touchpad in tablet mode)
+* disabling keyboard / touchpad in tablet mode
   * only works when fully rotated flat
-  * requires fully closing the laptop to re-enable keyboard / touchpad
+  * older configurations may require fully closing the laptop to re-enable keyboard / touchpad
-  * see "Tablet-mode Quirk" section below
+  * see [Tablet Mode Workaround](tablet-mode-workaround.md) for more details

 ✅ Working on 6.14 (and some 6.13, via driver backport, eg Fedora), not working on 6.12 or earlier:
 * touchscreen input